Football / Soccer

 Do you have what it takes to be a football or soccer player?
 The SPARQ is a rating system designed to measure sport-specific athleticism.
 The results from these tests are combined and weighted using a formula specific to soccer.
+This protocol is currently used by the US women's team.

 - One Step Vertical Jump — jumping for maximum height, this test measures explosiveness, and is a reliable indicator of speed.
-Requiring a single step approach, this test is best measured using a Vertec though other methods may be used.
+Requiring a single step approach, this test is best measured using a Vertec® though other methods may be used.

 - 30 Meter Dash — measures linear running speed and sprint technique